-The SsangYong Musso is a pickup truck manufactured by SsangYong, a South Korea-based automobile maker.
+The SsangYong Musso is an SUV and a pickup truck manufactured by SsangYong, a South Korea-based automobile maker.
 In Korean, the word 'musso' means rhinoceros.
 From 1993 to 2005, SsangYong built the Musso as a 5-door SUV.
 From 2002 to 2005, it produced a sporty double-cab pickup variant, which overlapped the first model but ended together in 2005.
 In 2018, the automaker again came up with a Musso marque, which is still a double-cab pickup but with new body-on-frame construction.

 First Model: Musso SUV (FJ; 1993-2005)